souchoyaa/com-304-FM-perso/nano4M/README.md

 ### Instructions

-The instructions for each of these three parts are provided in the notebooks, which you can find under `./notebooks/`.
+The instructions for each of these three parts are provided in the notebooks, which you can find under ./notebooks/.
 They will introduce the problem statement to you, explain what parts in the codebase need to be completed, and you will use them to perform inference on the trained models.
-You will be asked to run the cells in those notebooks, provide answers to questions, etc. Each notebook will count towards 10% of your nano4M project grade, meaning that the remaining 70% will come from your extensions.
-The notebooks are to be completed and submitted as a group.
+You will be asked to run the cells in those notebooks, provide answers to questions, etc.

+The total project grade will count 40% of your final grade and consists of the three notebooks, your extensions, as well as the demo, presentation and report of your extensions.
+The notebooks count 50% towards that (i.e. 20% of your final grade), while the extension demo, presentation and report count another 50% (i.e. also 20% of your final grade).

+The notebooks are to be completed and submitted individually.
+You may discuss with your group members, but are encouraged to try and solve the exercises on your own.

 ## **Important Dates**